About Refractive Errors

 Presbyopia occurs when you lose the ability to see clearly when performing activities such as reading a newspaper, book, or menu.
 You will notice that presbyopia develops progressively so over time, your reading or near vision will continue to worsen and become blurry.
 Many people nickname presbyopia as the “long-arm” disease because they develop the need to hold reading materials further away.
 Eventually, this condition may also affect your intermediate vision (working at computers) as well.
 This eye condition usually happens in your mid-40s.
 This is a normal age-related process that everyone eventually experiences.
 You will need reading glasses or readers to help with this condition.
 Ask your doctor about possible treatments that address presbyopia!

 If you want to stop worrying about fumbling with your reading glasses, then The Eye Institute of Utah has a few options that may be just perfect for you!
-We offer presbyopia-correcting intraocular lenses such as ReSTOR, Toric and Tecnis MF to bring back the whole range of near vision.
-For more information on presbyopia correcting iols, click here.
-If you would like to schedule an appointment with one of our world renowned surgeons call 800-760-4171.
+We offer presbyopia-correcting (or multifocal) intraocular lenses such as ReSTOR and Tecnis to bring back the whole range of near vision.
+These presbyopia-correcting lenses can be implanted during refractive lens exchange (RLE) surgery, or during a Custom Cataract Procedure.

 Astigmatism is a common eye condition due to an irregularly shaped cornea.
 The cornea should be a spherical shape, but with astigmatism, it is shaped like a football resulting in blurred vision or double images at all distances.
 Previously, people with high amounts of astigmatism or cylinder were not candidates for laser vision correction.
 However, with today’s technology, LASIK and PRK can be excellent procedures for people with astigmatism.
 The precise laser is able to reshape the cornea and restore crisp, clear vision.